alexwong10/alexwong10.github.io/_posts/2022-06-20-philosophy-of-binary-representation.md

 ---
 layout: post
-show_date: true
 title: "Philosophy of binary representation: finite bits VS infinite information"
 date: 2022-06-20
-categories: computer science
+categories: coding
-img: posts/20220620/zero-one.png
+header-img: "img/posts/20220620/zero-one.png"
 tags: [15-213]
-author: cheungwong
+author: Cheung Wong
-Description: "It is widely know that data are encoded as 0-1 representation in comupter science due to its electronic implementation.
-But what is the behind it?
-In my opinion, the represention is a typical example of ubiquitous fight between finiteness and infiniteness in computer science."
+mathjax: true
 ---

 ## TL;DR: Bits are not everything.
 Everything can be bits.
+It is widely know that data are encoded as 0-1 representation in comupter science due to its electronic implementation.
+But what is the behind it?
+In my opinion, the represention is a typical example of ubiquitous fight between finiteness and infiniteness in computer science.
 > All information in a system—including disk files, programs stored in memory, user data stored in memory, and data transferred across a network—is represented as a bunch of bits.
 The only thing that distinguishes different data objects is the context in which we view them.

 ### Bit: binary unit